This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Why My Custom Reports Win:

-- Shows my investment in client success
+- They show the investment I’ve made in client success

-- Differentiates me from template-driven competitors
+- They differentiate me from every template-driven competitor

-My Build vs Buy Economics
+Build vs Buy Economics

 Let me talk real numbers about my build versus buy decision.